 Commonly, these are unilocular and spherical, a result of inflammation around a pilosebaceous follicle.
 Situated within the dermis, epidermoid cysts have a lining that is identical in stratification to epidermis.
 Occasionally, a hair shaft may be found coiled within the cyst.

 Grossly, dermoid cysts have a thick-walled, fibrous sac lined by squamous epithelium in which various skin appendages, including hair follicles and sebaceous and sweat glands, are seen.
-The sac is filled with caseous debris and, occasionally, has teeth and hair in it.
+The sac is filled with caseous debris and occasionally has teeth and hair in it.

 A colorectal surgeon may be consulted to aid in the excision of the cyst.
 The patient also may be referred to a dermatologist if anal skin cancer or perianal dermatoses are suggested.

-Complete surgical excision is the treatment of choice.
-(No particular medical treatment is available for perianal cysts.)
 The majority of sacrococcygeal teratomas can be removed through a sacral approach; however, if the tumor extends greatly into the pelvis and retroperitoneum, an additional abdominal incision may be necessary to completely excise the tumor.

 Of special concern is the association between genetic presacral teratomas and urinary and anal anomalies.
 The Currarino triad is an autosomal dominant condition that includes anorectal stenosis, a sacral bony anomaly in which the sacrum has a crescent shape, and a presacral mass.
 This mass can be a teratoma and is rarely malignant.
 In these cases, care should be taken when excising the mass, because there may be communication with the dura mater and the cerebrospinal fluid.